kajol17/basisProject/README.md

   </a>
 </p>

 > This is a user login and registration app using Node.js, Express, Mongoose and Git.
-It is deployed using Heroku and MongoDB Atlas's fully-managed cloud database is used.
+It is deployed using Heroku.
+MongoDB Atlas's fully-managed cloud database is used.

 ### 🏠 [Homepage](https://github.com/kajol17/basisProject)